To become an architect in Minnesota, you must satisfy:

-An experience requirement, through the Intern Development Program (IDP)
+An experience requirement, through the Architectural Experience Program (AXP)

 And an examination requirement, the Architect Registration Examination (ARE)

-The University of Minnesota School of Architecture is the only accredited school in Minnesota from which students can graduate with a degree that will allow them to become licensed architects in the state of Minnesota.
+The University of Minnesota School of Architecture and Dunwoody College of Technology are the only accredited schools in Minnesota from which students can graduate with a degree that will allow them to become licensed architects in the state of Minnesota.